 - Logging of IP address and some other data

-- Code is not open source
+- Code is not open-source

 See our Mailfence review for more info.

-Tuta (formerly Tutanota) is a Germany-based secure email service run by a small team of privacy enthusiasts, with no outside investors or owners.
+Tuta Mail (formerly Tutanota) is a Germany-based secure email service run by a small team of privacy enthusiasts, with no outside investors or owners.
 Although it is not as well known as Proton Mail, Tuta is a serious player in the secure email space.
 Its hybrid encryption system overcomes some of the drawbacks of PGP, and your privacy rights are protected by the GDPR and other pro-privacy EU regulations.

 All messages in your inbox, contacts, and calendar are encrypted at rest on servers in Germany.
 For sending encrypted emails with Tuta, you have two options: